Don’t trust technology.

 When you write, use your individual chapter files and be sure to copy your new work to your chosen external backup location at the end of your writing session or day.

-On completion of each chapter, do a copy and paste into your main manuscript.
+On completion of each chapter, do a copy and paste it into your main manuscript.

 Then do a ‘Save As‘ for a new dated revision to your revision folder.